 (a) Submission Requirement: The recipient must submit an annual inventory report by NSF award number for all FOP having an original acquisition cost of \$10,000 or more in accordance with 2 CFR § 200.312(a).
-The annual inventory report should be submitted to the NSF Property
+The annual inventory report should be submitted to the NSF Property Administrator, Division of Administrative Services, no later than October 15 each year using the NSF Central Property Inventory Repository (CPIR) system.

-6 A conditional title means a clear title is withheld by NSF until the conditions and requirements specified in the terms and conditions of the award have been fulfilled.
+&lt;sup>5 A conditional title means a clear title is withheld by NSF until the conditions and requirements specified in the terms and conditions of the award have been fulfilled.